DennisMudd/starter-hugo-academic/content/project/example/index.md

 our data illustrate that CD4+ T cells are required for protection against Mtb reinfection, and cytotoxicity rather than cytokine secretion is in control of Mtb.

-Key findings - T cell correlates of immunologic control in Mtb-infected tissues:
+## Key findings - T cell correlates of immunologic control in Mtb-infected tissues:

 GEP1 (FURIN T Cells) has gene signatures associated with T17 (IL18RAP, IL23R, IL2RA) and dysfunctional T cell responses (LAG3, ENTPD1, TIGIT, CTLA4) [3].
 Enriched usage of GEP1 is correlated with high bacterial burden.
 This suggests that T17-like cellular activities and dysfunctional or exhausted T cells correlates with Mtb progression.
 GEP2 (TEMRA Cells) has gene signatures associated with vascular cytotoxic T cells (CX3CR1, KLF3, GZMH, S1PR5) [4].
 Enriched usage of GEP2 is correlated with low bacterial burden.
 This suggests that the effector and memory CD8+ T cells help control Mtb, with CD4+ T cells potentially serve as a modulator.
 The correlational analyses from GEP1 and GEP2 suggest that CD4+ T cells are critical in modulating CD8+ T cell responses during reinfection, potentially helping the effector memory cells to recall responses from previous infections.

+## Reference:

 1. World Health Organization.
 (2013).
 Global tuberculosis report 2013.
 World Health Organization.